MicrosoftDocs/mesh-docs/mesh/develop/design/lighting.md

 ---
-title: Design for Mesh overview
+title: Design - lighting concepts
 description: Learn about how lighting concepts when designing for Mesh. ms.service: mesh
 author: typride